pasqLisena/pasqLisena.github.io/index.md

 title: "Pasquale Lisena"
 description: "Hello!
 I am Pasquale, and I am a Researcher in Semantic Web technologies.
 Currently at EURECOM, France"
 news:
-  - I will be at [TheWebConf'21](https://www2021.thewebconf.org/program/tutorials/) with the [SPARQL Endpoints and Web API Tutorial](https://d2klab.github.io/swapi-thewebconf21/) (April 2021)
+  - I will speak on KG applied to Olfactory at the [STT workshop](https://stt21.plopes.org) (May 2021)
   - I will be at [ESWC'21](https://2021.eswc-conferences.org/) with the [SPARQL Endpoints and Web API Tutorial](https://d2klab.github.io/swapi-eswc21/) (June 2021)
 ---